-During the trial, Foster recruited longtime High Times columnist, activist, author and cannabis cultivation expert Ed Rosenthal as a witness at his trial.
-When asked if the affiliation may have hurt him in trial, Foster quickly replied that it really didn’t matter because he was already “doomed” for choosing to fight his case.
+During the trial, Foster recruited longtime High Times Magazine columnist, activist, author and cannabis cultivation expert Ed Rosenthal as a witness at his trial.
+When asked if the affiliation may have hurt him, Foster quickly replied that it really didn’t matter because he was already “doomed” for choosing to fight his case.

 Based on the rules laid out by the prosecutor to the jury, they had no choice but to find him guilty.
 In January of 1997, he was sentenced to 93 years in state prison, despite being a first-time nonviolent offender.
 He was 38-years-old.

 “Juries do what prosecutors say.
 If you think I am the only person that received an outrageous sentence for pot [in Oklahoma], you are grossly mistaken,” Foster says.
 “There are people in prison right now doing horrendous amounts of time.”